Skip to main content

 StoryWalk® promotes early literacy, physical activity, and family time together in nature.
 It’s a fun and educational family activity that you can bring to your community!
 Take a stroll and enjoy successive pages from a children’s story along your path.

-StoryWalk® was created in 2007 by Anne Ferguson of Montpelier, VT, in collaboration with former staff member Rachel Senechal, and is a registered service mark of the Kellogg-Hubbard Library.
-StoryWalk® now exist across the U.S. and worldwide in 13 countries including Germany, Canada, England, Bermuda, Russia, Malaysia, Pakistan and South Korea!
+StoryWalk® was created in 2007 by Anne Ferguson of Montpelier, VT, in collaboration with former KHL staff member Rachel Senechal, and is a registered service mark of the Kellogg-Hubbard Library.
+StoryWalk® now exists across the U.S. and worldwide in 13 countries including Germany, Canada, England, Bermuda, Russia, Malaysia, Pakistan and South Korea!

 If you are in Vermont, you can borrow a StoryWalk® from our collection.
 If you are outside Vermont, get in touch to learn how to get started building your own!
 All it takes is laminating pages from a children’s book, attaching to wooden stakes, then installing along an outdoor path.